 This type of donation can provide you with regular payments for life and allow the college to further our mission.
-You can also qualify for a variety of tax benefits, including a federal income tax charitable deduction if you itemize.
+You can also qualify for a variety of tax benefits, including reduced capital gains taxes and a federal income tax charitable deduction if you itemize.

 If you have built a sizable estate and also are looking for ways to receive reliable payments, consider a charitable remainder trust.
 At the end of the trust term, the balance in the trust goes to Cincinnati State.

-These types of gifts may offer you tax benefits and the option for income.
-There are two ways to receive payments and each has its own benefits.
+These types of gifts may offer you income and capital gains tax benefits, as well as the option for income.

 The annuity trust pays you, each year, the same dollar amount you choose at the start.
 Your payments stay the same, regardless of fluctuations in trust investments.

 The unitrust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
 The amount of your payments is redetermined annually.
 If the value of the trust increases, so do your payments.
 If the value decreases, however, so will your payments.

 Securities and mutual funds that have increased in value and been held for more than one year are one of the most popular assets to use when making a planned gift.
 Making a gift of securities or mutual funds to us offers you the chance to support our mission while realizing important benefits for yourself.